-I am internationally recognized for my work on P-glycoprotein, CFTR and mammalian ABC transporters, and my expertise in protein engineering, enzyme kinetics and protein biophysical studies.
+I am internationally recognized for my studies on the structure-driven functional analyses of P-glycoprotein, CFTR and mammalian ABC transporters, and my expertise in protein engineering, enzyme kinetics and protein biophysical studies.
 I develop expression platforms for purification of highly active, structure-quality proteins, for functional evaluation of mutant proteins, and kinetic analyses of transport substrates and inhibitors.
 I support protein structure determination by providing functional assessment of co-crystallizing compounds and nanobodies that may reveal specific conformations.
 I use this information to better understand the multidrug efflux mechanism of transporters at the molecular level.

-I have worked for over 20 years with the multidrug transporter P-glycoprotein, and laid some of the groundwork for its structure-function analyses.
-As a postdoctoral fellow at the University of Rochester, I proposed a model for alternating-site catalysis between the two nucleotide-binding domains.
+I have worked for over 20 years with the multidrug transporter P-glycoprotein and laid some of the groundwork for its structure-function analyses.
+As a postdoctoral fellow at the University of

+Rochester, I proposed a model for alternating-site catalysis between the two nucleotide-binding domains.
 At McGill University, I introduced the Pichia pastoris yeast expression system for large-scale purification of wild-type and mutant P-glycoprotein, which allowed me to decipher the biochemical function of key catalytic residues.
-Since joining the faculty at Texas Tech University Health Sciences Center, I further optimized the P. pastoris system for milligram-scale production of crystallization-quality P-glycoprotein, and with G. Chang and Q. Zhang at the Scripps Research Institute solved its structure, the first-ever X-ray structure of a mammalian ABC transporter (Science
+Since joining the faculty at Texas Tech University Health Sciences Center, I further optimized the P. pastoris system for milligram-scale production of crystallization-quality P-glycoprotein, and with G. Chang and Q. Zhang at the Scripps Research Institute solved its structure, the first-ever X-ray structure of a mammalian ABC transporter (Science 323:1718, 2009).

-323:1718, 2009).
 I have also expressed more than 27 other human ABC transporters in P. pastoris for mg-scale production of active proteins, and characterized ATPase/transport function of several of these.
 These studies lead to X-ray structures of the sterol transporter ABCG5/G8 in bicelles, solved in collaboration with JY.
 Lee and D. Rosenbaum at UT Southwestern (Nature 533: 561, 2015).
 Creation of fully functional Cys-less and Trp-less P-glycoprotein variants by directed evolution laid the foundations for biophysical studies, enabling positioning of site-specific probes to enlighten the mechanism of association and dissociation of the two nucleotide binding domains, and how this is coupled to ligand binding in the transmembrane domains, and export of drugs.

 I have served as an ad hoc grant reviewer for NIH, the Welcome Trust, the European Science Foundation (ESF), and the Cystic Fibrosis Trust.
 In addition, I have served for ten years as a principle investigator in the CFTR3D Consortium, a close collaboration of eleven laboratories working to obtain high quality protein reagents of the Cystic Fibrosis Transmembrane conductance Regulator (CFTR) suitable for drug screening and evaluation of correctors that ameliorate cystic fibrosis.
 I have successfully administered projects (e.g. staffing, research protections, budget), collaborated with other researchers, and produced several peer-reviewed publications from each project.
-I have served as elected Vice-Chair for the 2019 Gordon Research Conference on "Multi-drug Efflux Systems", and will chair that conference in 2023.
+I have served as elected Vice-Chair for the 2019 Gordon Research Conference on "Multi-drug Efflux Systems".
 To bridge the gap during the Covid-19 pandemic, I have organized a series of three GRC Connects virtual events in 2021.
+I served as organizer and Chair of the 2023 Gordon Research Conference on "Multi-drug Efflux Systems" that counted 115 participants, with more than half at an early career stage including graduate students and postdoctoral fellows.